BioDT/uc-grassland/README.md

 ## Developers
-Developed in the BioDT project by Thomas Banitz (UFZ) with contributions by Franziska Taubert (UFZ), Tuomas Rossi (CSC) and Taimur Haider Khan (UFZ).
+Developed in the BioDT project (until 2025-05) by Thomas Banitz (UFZ) with contributions by Franziska Taubert (UFZ), Tuomas Rossi (CSC) and Taimur Haider Khan (UFZ).

+Further developed (from 2025-06) by Thomas Banitz (UFZ) with contributions by Franziska Taubert (UFZ).

 ## Copyright
 Copyright (C) 2024